robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/avl-tree.md

 ## Insertion (Recursive)
 1. Start with standard BST insertion. (recursively traverse the tree until the proper location of insertion is found, using the (keys(left) < key(root) < keys(right) property of the BST)

-2. After a node is inserted, we still have access to the ancestor node.
-We update that ancestor node's height to be + 1 of the maximum height of both of it's subtrees (which now includes the node we just inserted).

-3. Then, we calculate the balance of the ancestor node, and perform rebalancing via rotations if the tree is unbalanced.
+2. While we are traversing down the tree to find and insert our new node, at every node we recurse to (these are the ancestor nodes of the node we are currently inserting),